Matthew-w56/Matt-Spreadsheet/README.md

 		Features that will arrive soon will likely be handling the values (as opposed to contents) of cells, and a GUI to interact with the Spreadsheet with.

+# Examples of Good Software Practice

+	FILL THIS SECTION OUT
+	suggestions:
+	DRY
+Separation of concerns
+Well named, commented, short methods that do a specific job and return a specific result.
+Code re-use
+Testing strategies
+Regression Testing (you did have old tests) Abstraction

 # Time Expenditures:
 	(Future assignments' predicted time TBD)